Disclaimer: The English language text below is

 (1) The right to social services shall exist from the day that

-the conditions provided for by law or other regulatory enactments
+the conditions provided for by law or other laws and regulations

 have set in.